 Through History teaching, our children develop knowledge and skills that are transferable to other curriculum areas and are used to promote their spiritual, moral, social and cultural development.

 The spiritual development of pupils is shown by their study of cause and consequence and their exploration of how and why events in the past happened.
 History allows the children to see the similarities between people now and in the past.
 Artefacts are used to give pupils a sense of the past and aid pupils in understanding the people who produced and used these objects.
 Pupils are encouraged to explore the role played by important individuals in the shaping of the world we live in.
 Pupils also reflect upon different interpretations of the past and how these interpretations have been arrived at.

 The moral development of pupils is shown by children considering and commenting on moral questions and dilemmas.
 Children will be encouraged to empathise with decisions which people in the past made and the reasoning behind these decisions.
 Notions of right and wrong are explored in connection with events from the past.

 The social development of pupils is shown by the study of the similarities and contrasts between past and present societies.
 They will examine how other cultures have had a major impact on the development of ’British’ culture.
 Pupils will also be encouraged to build up their own social development through collaborative and team working activities.
 The study of social issues is a common theme in History lessons.

 The cultural development of pupils is shown by the study of people from different cultural backgrounds.
 They will examine how other cultures have had a major impact on the development of ’British’ culture.
 Children develop a better understanding of our multicultural society through studying links between local, British, European and world history.

 Please click here to view our skills and knowledge progression.

-Please click here to view our History policy.
+Please click below to view our History policy.

-Please click here to read what our children say about History at Mobberley.
+Please click here to read more about what or children say about History at Mobberley.